 - By private car or motorbike just follow route 101 north of Nan town, passing Tha Wang Pha, Pua and as last Chiang Klang before arriving in Thung Chang.

-What to do in Thung Chang?Well the little town of Thung Chang itself does not offer much more as a weekly market, but it is the location that offers great opportunities for hiking, bicycling and experiencing the real local Thai way of life.
+What to do in Thung Chang?The little town of Thung Chang itself does not offer much more as a weekly market, but it is the location that offers great opportunities for hiking, bicycling and experiencing the real local Thai way of life.
 It is also a great base to explore the Hmong & Yao villages at Manipruek or caves in the mountains of Doi Phu Kha.
 Read my travel blog postings about Thung Chang or Manipruek